TechTucson/Scripting/Hextrike-ai/Readme.md

 ## To-Do's

+* Have agent provide a list of tools that would be useful to have for future similar engagements.
 * Fix Screenshots
 * Test with other vulnerable-by-design test targets
 * Add type of engagement and tailor process for each (i.e. Network, Web Application, AD)